-Develops skills and computer aided design (CAD) skills necessary for designing and producing a set of plans for an array of environmental projects, such as residential remodels, landscape projects, interior design and other small construction projects.
-Includes introduction to building codes, sustainable design concepts, specifications and other architectural construction document basics necessary for getting permits and entering environmental design careers.
+Develops skills and building information modeling (BIM) computer aided design (CAD) skills necessary for designing and producing a set of plans for an array of environmental projects, such as residential remodels, landscape projects, interior design and other small construction projects.
+Includes use of Revit and/or other technical design tools, introduction to building codes, sustainable design concepts, specifications and other architectural construction document basics necessary for getting permits and entering environmental design careers.